1042976/leetcode/0315_Count_of_Smaller_Numbers_After_Self/README.md

 ### 315.Count of Smaller Numbers After Self

 We have three solutions: Merge Sort, Segment Tree, and Binary Indexed Tree.
-They all have a time complexity of O(NlogN) and space complexity of O(N), where N is the size of the given input array.
+Assuming the size of array nums is N, then Merge Sort's time and space complexity are O(NlogN) and O(N), and Segment Tree and Binary Indexed Tree's time and space complexity are O(N) and O(1).

 For Merge Sort, we divide the array into two subarrays, and the workflow is: